SpontanCombust/w3stringsx/README.md

 ## Features

-### File type context awareness
+### Input context awareness
 If you give it a csv file it will encode.
-If you give it a w3strings file, it will decode it.
+If you give it a w3strings file, it will decode it etc.
 ```shell
 # Encodes the file
 python w3stringsx.py "path\to\en.csv"